 How to Improve Both Sleep and Mental Health

 Therapy is a common treatment for sleep disorders and mental health problems.
-Cognitive behavioral therapy (CBT), in particular, has shown to help patients with disorders like insomnia, OCD, anxiety, PTSD, to name a few.
-CBT is a type of therapy that focuses on changing your behavior and patterns.
+Cognitive behavioral therapy (CBT), in particular, has shown to help patients with disorders like insomnia, OCD, anxiety, to name a few.
+CBT is a type of therapy that focuses on identifying how your thoughts and emotions influence your behaviors, and vice versa.
 In terms of your sleep, CBT can help you establish a healthier sleep and improve racing thoughts that prevent sleep.

-CBT is the most common form of therapy when it comes to treating sleep disorders.
-In general, CBT is broken into three phases: identifying the fear or anxiety, challenging it, and replacing negative thought patterns and behaviors with positive ones.
-One example of cognitive behavioral therapy is establishing a consistent sleep schedule and sticking to it each night.
+CBT is the most common form of therapy when it comes to treating sleep disorders like chronic insomnia.
+In general, CBT is broken into three phases: identifying the fear or anxiety, challenging it, and replacing unhelpful thought patterns and behaviors with more helpful ones.
+One example of cognitive behavioral therapy as it applies to insomnia is establishing a consistent sleep schedule and sticking to it at the same time each day.

-Meditation can work wonders for people suffering from both mental health and sleep disorders.
-Meditation is an ancient practice that aims to clear the mind to achieve a heightened sense of awareness.
-Research shows that meditation can calm the mind, which can make achieving proper sleep easier.
+Meditation can be helpful for people suffering from both mental health and sleep disorders.
+Meditation is an ancient practice that aims to clear the mind to achieve a heightened sense of awareness or mindfuness.
+Research shows that mindfulness can calm the mind, which can make achieving proper sleep easier.
 Meditation has been shown to help with insomnia, as it promotes a relaxed state.

 Practice Emotional Wellness